 You are here

-It is the principal investigator's responsibility to submit a schedule continuing review application before the expiration of the IRB approval of an active project and in ample time for IRB review.
+For existing and new Federally funded research, continuing review is required per current regulations.
+It is the principal investigator's responsibility to submit a scheduled continuing review application before the expiration of the IRB approval of an active project and in ample time for IRB review.

 IRB Scheduled Continuing Review (SCR)

 The IRB Scheduled Continuing Review is an online form completed in U-M's eResearch Regulatory Management (eRRM) system by a member of the study team to report the current status of the research project, including the number of subjects enrolled, to the IRB and either: